Federal Chancellor Helmut Schmidt Foundation: Helmut Schmidt Archives

-Also in Langenhorn are the Helmut Schmidt Archives that house the private papers of Helmut and Loki Schmidt and their close friend Karl Wilhelm Berkhan.
+Also in Langenhorn are the Helmut Schmidt Archives that house the private papers of Helmut and Loki Schmidt, their close friend Karl Wilhelm Berkhan and of Helmut Schmidt's brother, Wolfgang Schmidt (1921–2006).
 They comprise more than 3,500 individual documents, 284 photo albums and a comprehensive library.
 Schmidt had already had a small library built in 1978, and in 1992 the couple acquired the semi-detached house next door to house the archives.
 In 2006/7 a further annexe was added.
 Since then the bequests have been housed in a separate storeroom.

 The archives also belong to the private Helmut and Loki Schmidt Foundation.
 BKHS staff work to index and record the bequests stored here, thus creating the conditions for their public use.